kremers/cblog/README.md

 * <del>Simple functionality to add crud posts</del>
 * <del>Defensive bootstrap of database with default categories, settings and users</del>
 * <del>CRUD for categories</del>
+* <del>Categories with URLfriendly name</del>
-* Routes to view categories and posts by /:category/:post
+* <del>Routes to view categories and posts by /:category</del> and /:category/:post
+* <del>AdminUI, Output and Selection for categories</del>
 * HideTitle Option for posts
+* Automatic (client side) generation of URLfriendly name
 * Settings section (configure blog name, admin password, ...)
-* <del>AdminUI, Output and Selection for categories</del>
 * S3 connection and binary data upload
+* Make it possible to hide categories for pseudocats (blogroll, show-all, ...)

 Later: